Reidemeister and movie moves for involutive links: Introduction

 \begin{restatable}[see \cite{lobb-watson,Sano}]{thm}{introone} Let $L_0$ and $L_1$ be a pair of involutive links.
 An equivariant isotopy from $L_0$ to $L_1$ induces, after perturbation, a sequence of the following moves: \begin{itemize} \item Equivariant planar isotopies; \item Off-axis Reidemeister moves (IR-1), (IR-2), (IR-3); \item On-axis Reidemeister moves (R-1), (R-2); \item On-axis mixed moves (M-1), (M-2), (M-3); \item The non-local I-move of Figure~\ref{fig:ISmove}; \end{itemize} connecting their diagrams.
 See Figure~\ref{fig:AllReidemeister}.
 If the isotopy is in $\R^3$, the I-move is not needed. \end{restatable}

 The next result deals with cobordisms.
 Fix the standard product involution on $S^3 \times [0, 1]$ given by rotation about the $y$-axis in every $S^3$-slice.
 The following result is a simplified version of Theorem~\ref{thm:526}, proved in Section~\ref{sub:applications}. \begin{thm}[see Theorem~\ref{thm:526}] Let $L_0$ and $L_1$ be a pair of involutive links.
 Suppose $\Sigma \subset S^3\times[0,1]$ is an equivariant cobordism from $L_0$ to $L_1$ such that the $\Z_2$-action on $\Sigma$ has no isolated fixed points.
-Then $\Sigma$ is equivariantly isotopic rel boundary to an equivariant cobordism $\Sigma_0$, where $\Sigma_0$ is built by stacking elementary equivariant cobordisms of the forms: \begin{itemize} \item Equivariant isotopies and equivariant Reidemeister moves as in Theorem~\ref{thm:intro1}; \item Births, saddles and deaths off-axis, see Figure~\ref{fig:outside_crits}; \item Births, saddles and deaths on-axis, see Figure~\ref{fig:inside_crits}. \end{itemize} \end{thm} We refer to the last two items of the above list as \emph{equivariant Morse moves}.
-The assumption on the lack of isolated fixed points is satisfied, for instance, if the $\Z_2$-action inverts the orientation of every connected component of the cobordism.
+Then $\Sigma$ is equivariantly isotopic rel boundary to an equivariant cobordism $\Sigma_0$, where $\Sigma_0$ is built by stacking elementary equivariant cobordisms of the forms: \begin{itemize} \item Equivariant isotopies and equivariant Reidemeister moves as in Theorem~\ref{thm:intro1}; \item Births, saddles and deaths off-axis, see Figure~\ref{fig:outside_crits}; \item Births, saddles and deaths on-axis, see Figure~\ref{fig:inside_crits}. \end{itemize} If $\Sigma$ has isolated fixed points, then additionally, singular births, saddles, or deaths on-axis (see Figures~\ref{fig:iso_fix3} and~\ref{fig:iso_fix4}) may occur. \end{thm} The assumption on the lack of isolated fixed points is satisfied, for instance, if the $\Z_2$-action inverts the orientation of every connected component of the cobordism.
 (As an example, this is the case for a connected cobordism between a pair of strongly invertible knots.)

+We refer to births, saddles and deaths mentioned in the statement of Theorem~\ref{thm:intro2} as \emph{equivariant Morse moves}.

 Next, we discuss how two sequences of Reidemeister moves may be compared.
 In Section~\ref{sec:codim2}, we give $18$ loops of equivariant Reidemeister moves.
 An \textit{elementary loop replacement} consists of replacing a contiguous fragment of one of these loops by its complementary fragment, going in the opposite direction.
 These loops are summarized in Table~\ref{tab:local_loops}.